Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-Upon completion of the course, graduates will be able to explain and differentiate processes and legal frameworks in the protection of sites and monuments as well as to analyse and fundamentally asess simple questions under guidance.
+Upon completion of the course, alumni will be able to explain and differentiate processes and legal frameworks in the protection of sites and monuments as well as to analyze and fundamentally assess simple questions under guidance.

 Superior module: